ckleoni/DataSciencePortfolio/README.md

 ------
 * **TITLE FOR ITEM 1**
 [Github Link](https://www.github.com) | [Other Link](https://www.github.com)
 This is a description for the item above that describes what the item is and what was done in the item.
+Try to make the description as detailed a spossible to showacase what was done.

 * **Item 2**
 Description, Links, Etc.